"I hated singing. I wanted to be an actress. But I don't think I'd have made it any other way."

-Though she is a singer, she is an actress turned filmmaker.
-The movies as a filmmaker are unparalleled, and they missed the Oscar radar a couple of times.
+Though she is a singer, she is an actress turned filmmaker, singing songs made for her movies.
+As a filmmaker, her movies are unparalleled.
+Surprisingly, they missed the Oscar radar a couple of times.
 Yentl comes to mind, and The Mirror Has Two Faces.
 Both movies came from Barbra's heart is clear.
-The Prince of Tides, based on a bestseller, might not be as personal as the others.

-When I heard that this is her only jazz album, it surprised me.
-One jazz album and Barbra sing the songs so well.
+It surprised me when I heard that this album is her only jazz release.
+The one and only jazz album with Barbra singing so well.

 "I never read my reviews... not even the good ones.
 Barbra Streisand once told me, if just one person in the audience doesn't applaud, it bothers her.
 I'm the same way.
 I'd be devastated to read that someone didn't like my work."

 — Pat Conroy, Author of "The Prince of Tides"